addiszemen/example-repo/README.md

-#Example Repository
+# Example Repository
-This is a sample repo, Hello World!
+This is a sample repo, Hello Coders!

+This is a second change.